neopragma/ruby-galaxy/README.md

 end
 ```

-We run the Cukes again, and the output is identical to the hard-coded version.
-So, we know we can use an environment variable to provide the URL.
-But we haven't set things up in a repeatable or automated way.
+Running the Cukes again, the output is identical to the hard-coded version.
+So, the team knows they can use an environment variable to provide the URL.
+But they haven't set things up in a repeatable or automated way.

-For now, we'll code a few steps in a shell script and run the Cukes that way.
-As we learn more about the environment, we may be able to improve on that implementation.
+They decide to code a few steps in a shell script and run the Cukes that way.
+As they learn more about the environment, they may be able to improve on that implementation.
 Here's a script that

 - sets the environment variable GALAXY_URL;
 - starts the _thin_ server; and
 - runs the Cukes.

-We'll call it runcukes.sh.

 ```shell
 export GALAXY_URL="https://galaxy-davenicolette339440.codeanyapp.com"